Gledson Paixão

-Gledson Paixão da Silva (born 18 May 1995), is a Brazilian professional footballer who plays as an defensive midfielder for Super League club PSM Makassar.
+Gledson Paixão da Silva (born 18 May 1995), is a Brazilian professional footballer who plays as a defensive midfielder for Super League club Persebaya Surabaya.

 Club career

 Born in Santo Amaro, São Paulo, Brazil, Gledson spent his early career in Brazil at a young age with Atibaia.
 In 2019, he signed for Vila Nova on loan.

 In April 2022, Gledson signed a contract with Pouso Alegre.
 He made his league debut on 17 April 2022 in a match against Real Noroeste, coming as a starter and played full 90 minutes.
 On 30 July 2022, Gledson scored his first league for the club in a 2–0 win against Operário-VG.
 The following year, he signed with Joinville.
 He made his Joinville debut on 14 January 2023 in a 0–0 draw with Camboriú in the 2023 Campeonato Catarinense.

 In April 2023, Gledson signed a year contract with Figueirense.
 He made his debut for the club on 5 May 2023, coming on as starter in a 0–0 2023 Campeonato Brasileiro Série C away draw against Altos.

 On 31 August 2025, Gledson moved to Indonesian Super League club PSM Makassar.